cloudmeasurement/tool/sample_dataset/README.md

 rtt: Represents the round trip time of the ping in microseconds

-Each ping lost does not have an "rx" timestamp.
+*Note:* Each ping lost does not have an "rx" timestamp.
 Therefore, for completeness, we represent "rx" of lost ping by XXXXXXXXXXXXXXXX and set its "rtt" to 0.0.